pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Matching Problem

-\paragraph{Phasing the selected position (Line 33).} The \textsc{PhasePosition} subroutine (Algorithm~\ref{alg:phase_position}) is called to determine the haplotype assignment $\mathbf{h}_{\ell^*} \in \{0,1\}^K$ for position $\ell^*$.
+The \textsc{PhasePosition} subroutine (Algorithm~\ref{alg:phase_position}) is called to determine the haplotype assignment $\mathbf{h}_{\ell^*} \in \{0,1\}^K$ for position $\ell^*$.
 This subroutine generates and scores candidate phasings based on read evidence, genotype constraints, and agreement with the inferred phasings $\{\phi_u^*\}$.
 The inputs include: the selected position $\ell^*$, the set of phased positions $S^{\text{phased}}$, the current global haplotype matrix $\mathcal{H}$, the set of neighbor nodes $\mathcal{N}$, the inferred phasings $\{\phi_u^*\}$, and the set of reads $\mathcal{R}$.